Galvanized Anchor Bolt Designs

 Bent Anchor Bolts

-A right angle bend anchor bolt is a commonly used design, especially in smaller, “standard” sizes.
-The bent portion, or “leg”, of the anchor bolt provides resistance so the bolt does not pull out of the concrete when force is applied.
-Most bent anchor bolts are called out to inside dimensions as the drawing above demonstrates, although some engineers will call out outside or centerline dimensions.
+A right-angle bend anchor bolt is a commonly used design, especially in smaller, “standard” sizes.
+The bent portion, or “leg,” of the anchor bolt provides resistance, preventing the bolt from pulling out of the concrete when force is applied.
+Most bent anchor bolts are specified by their inside dimensions, as the drawing above demonstrates, although some engineers may specify outside or centerline dimensions.
 Galvanized bent anchor bolts are readily available in the marketplace as a stock item in diameters ranging from 1/2″ through 1″.
 Larger sizes are typically made to order.

 Thread-Each-End Anchor Rods